 B2B Customer Persona Images & Layout

 To be useful, customer personas need to be embedded into the strategy of your organization and the day-to-day operations of teams.
 It’s need to be accessible and real.

 To ‘keep it real’ it’s best to use actual imagery of customers and their environment.
 Take your own photos (with permission) if you can.
 Professional photos do not have the same raw sense of the reality.
-Customer personas are internal tools for your product development, marketing communications, sales and customer service teams, so imagery won’t be seen publically.
+B2B customer personas are internal tools for your product development, marketing communications, sales and customer service teams, so imagery won’t be seen publically.

 Similarly your B2B customer persona is a working document and as such, evolves and needs to be kept current.
 Please task someone who represents the customer, such as a customer experience director, product management professional or business analyst, with keeping your customer persona fresh and relevant.
 Knowledge and the market place evolves.
 Your customer persona needs to evolve in keeping with market and technology changes.

 B2B Customer Persona Template